FoxAhead/Civ2-UI-Additions/README.md

 36. Mass move units of the same type with Shift+RightClick.
 With unit activated hold Shift and Right-Click on the destination square.
 All units of the same type capable of moving (with move points, not fortified, not on sentry etc.) will be ordered to move.

+37. Added gold coins to the Foreign Minister.

 Some experimental features that could change some original game rules or limitations without a guarantee of stability:
  - Change total units limit from default 2048.
 Don't use numbers greater than 32767.
 Saves with number of units greater than default should be loaded only with this patch.